Neurological and ocular FIP

 Preliminary diagnosis of ocular and neurological FIP

-Preliminary diagnosis -The initial suspicion of neurological and/or ocular FIP is based on the age, origin and presenting clinical signs.
-FIP occurs mainly in cats under 7 years of age, three- fourths under 3 years and with the highest incidence between 16 weeks and 1-1/2 years.
+The initial suspicion of neurological and/or ocular FIP is based on the age, origin and presenting clinical signs.
+FIP occurs mainly in cats under 7 years of age, three-fourths under 3 years and with the highest incidence between 16 weeks and 1-1/2 years.
 Common presenting signs with both ocular and neurological FIP were retarded growth in kittens and adolescent cats, weight loss in adults and vague signs of ill-health often associated with fever.

 The diagnosis of FIP, especially the dry form, is assumed to be difficult.
 However, a preliminary diagnosis is relatively easy to make given the stereotypic signalment, clinical histories, and physical findings and the rarity of confusing diseases in the highest FIP risk group.
 The neurological and/or ocular forms of FIP can be confused with feline systemic toxoplasmosis, which is why so many cats with these forms of FIP are tested for toxoplasmosis and treated with Clindamycin.
 However, systemic toxoplasmosis is an exceedingly rare disease of cats, especially when compared to FIP.
 FIP can be easily differentiated by a cat’s origin (cattery, foster/rescue, shelter), signalment (age, gender, breed), and basic blood test results.
-Deep fungal infections (coccidioidomycosis, blastomycosis, histoplasmosis) can cause similar clinical signs to dry FIP but are still uncommon even in their endemic regions.
+Deep fungal infections (coccidioidomycosis, blastomycosis, histoplasmosis) can cause ocular, and sometimes neurological signs, similar FIP but are still uncommon even in their endemic regions.
 Lymphoma may also be a differential diagnosis for dry FIP, but this disease is usually sporadic and in older cats.
+Several congenital disorders may also present with progressive neurological signs but these are mainly in younger cats and not associated with the inflammatory manifestations of infectious diseases such as FIP, toxoplasmosis, or the deep mycoses.

-Ocular FIP signs- Ocular disease occurs as a sole or primary presenting sign in about one-third of cats with dry FIP and in association with extra-ocular lesions in two thirds of cases (Table 2).
+Ocular FIP signs– Ocular disease occurs as a sole or primary presenting sign in about one-third of cats with dry FIP and in association with extra-ocular lesions in two thirds of cases (Table 2).
 Ocular disease is an uncommon manifestation in cats presenting initially with wet FIP (Table 1).
-The initial clinical manifestation is unilateral or bilateral anterior uveitis manifested by change in iris color, cloudiness and flocculant debris in the anterior chamber, keratic precipitates on the back side of the cornea, and anisocoria.
+The initial clinical manifestation is unilateral or bilateral anterior uveitis manifested by change in iris color, cloudiness, and flocculant debris in the anterior chamber, keratic precipitates on the back side of the cornea, and anisocoria.
 Retinitis is an accompanying feature in a proportion of cats and manifested by focal tapetal hyporeflectivity associated with local inflammation, and microhemorhage of retinal vessels.
-Less then one-third of cats with ocular FIP will also manifest vague or definite neurological signs (Table 2).
-Glaucoma, usually unilateral, and panopthalmlitis occur in some cases and may result in enucleation.
+Less than one-third of cats with ocular FIP will also manifest vague or definite neurological signs (Table 2).
+Glaucoma, unilateral or bilateral, and panopthalmlitis occur in some cases and may result in enucleation.

-Neurological FIP signs- The same prodromal signs were often seen in cats that manifested neurological disease, but include vague signs of dementia, aggressive behavior, compulsive licking at inanimate objects and other cats, reluctance to jump to high places, spontaneous muscle twitching, abnormal swallowing motions, and occasionally seizures.
-Later signs include posterior ataxia, inability to jump to high places, physical and auditory hyperesthesia, hyperreflexia, and cerebellar-vestibular signs (crossed-extensor reflex, loss of conscious proprioception), seizures, and increasing incoordination and dementia.
+Neurological FIP signs– The same prodromal signs associated with FIP occur in cats that manifest neurological disease, but include vague signs of dementia, aggressive behavior, compulsive licking at inanimate objects and other cats, reluctance to jump, spontaneous muscle twitching, abnormal swallowing motions, and occasionally seizures.
+Later signs include posterior ataxia, physical and auditory hyperesthesia, hyperreflexia, and cerebellar-vestibular signs (crossed-extensor reflex, loss of conscious proprioception), seizures, and increasing incoordination and dementia.
 Signs of spinal involvement often include fecal and/or urinary incontinence, paralysis of tail and hindlegs, pain over lower back.
-MRI
+Catastrophic decerebrate signs have also been associated with sudden and severe herniation of the brain into the spinal cord.

 Confirmatory tests for ocular and neurological FIP